Montana-Media-Arts/220-creative-coding2-Spring2020-course/modules/week-12/_posts/2001-01-03-Tinkercad-Code-Blocks.md

 * [TinkerCad Code Blocks](https://www.tinkercad.com/dashboard?type=codeblocks&collection=designs)

 Then, click on Create New Code Block.
-When the dialog box, appears, click on **Intro to Shapes** activities.
+When the dialog box appears, click on **Intro to Shapes** activities.

 Go through the activity so that you know how to code blocks add 3D shapes.